Rustixir/tokio_sky/README.md

-        a database connection to insert a record for every single insert operation, That’s pretty inefficient, especially if we’re processing lots of inserts.Fortunately, with TokioSky we can use this technique, is grouping operations into batches, otherwise known as Partitioning.
-For insert operation, we want to insert entries into the database, but there’s certainly no need to do so one entry at a time.
+        a database connection to insert a record for every single insert operation, That’s pretty inefficient, especially if we’re processing lots of inserts.Fortunately, with TokioSky we can use this technique, is grouping operations into batches, otherwise known as Partitioning. for batch insert operation into database.

   * **Dynamic batching** - TokioSky allows developers to batch messages based on custom criteria.
 For example, if your pipeline needs to build batches